ricardomaharaj/examples/apollo-gql-mongoose/README.md

-# Apollo GQL Sequelize
+# Apollo GraphQL Sequelize

-A Apollo Graphql server with a Sequelize SQLite backend
+A Apollo GraphQL server with a Mongoose MongoDB backend

 ### Features

 - Strongly typed with Typescript
-- Sequelize model class with strict types
+- Mongoose model with strict types
 - GraphQL type errors with http error codes

 ### Usage